-H1: The greater the degree of network segregation in the lower (upper) classes, the higher (lower) their redistributive preferences.
+H1: The greater the degree of network segregation in the working (service) classes, the higher (lower) their redistributive preferences.

 Economic inequality as context for class-based network segregation and redistributive preferences

 There are several arguments on why income inequality can play a moderating role in the relationship between class-based networks and redistributive preferences that can be summarized in two key theoretical implications.
-First, income inequality likely leads to greater segregation due to reduced participation and lower social trust (Kragten & Rözer, 2017; Lancee & Van de Werfhorst, 2012); however, while inequality in economic resources exacerbates social exclusion for lower classes, the upper classes may hold higher opportunities and openness to participate in social life, potentially maintaining or even reducing segregation in more unequal countries.
-Empirically, previous studies have shown that high levels of inequality erode trust and social participation particularly among marginalized groups, thereby exacerbating social exclusion (Neckerman & Torche, 2007).
-In contrast, egalitarian societies foster higher levels of civic engagement and cross-class interactions, which strengthen solidarity and promote more egalitarian attitudes (Uslaner & Brown, 2005; Yamamura, 2012).
+First, income inequality likely leads to greater segregation due to reduced participation and lower social trust (Kragten & Rözer, 2017; Lancee & Van de Werfhorst, 2012).
+However, while inequality in economic resources exacerbates social exclusion for lower classes, the upper classes may hold higher opportunities and openness to participate in social life, potentially maintaining or even reducing segregation in more unequal countries.
+Empirically, previous studies have shown that high levels of inequality erode trust and social participation, particularly among marginalized groups, thereby exacerbating social exclusion (Neckerman & Torche, 2007).
+In contrast, egalitarian societies foster higher levels of civic engagement and cross-class interactions, which might strengthen solidarity and promote more egalitarian values (Uslaner & Brown, 2005; Yamamura, 2012).
 Moreover, income inequality reinforces stratification in social participation, as the affluent maintain access to diverse networks while the lower classes face growing exclusion (Lancee & Van de Werfhorst, 2012; Pichler & Wallace, 2009).
 This stratification limits cross-class interactions and further entrenches social divisions, with the upper classes navigating diverse social environments while the lower classes remain segregated and marginalized (Otero et al., 2021, 2024).

-Second, the relationship between class and attitudes weakens in highly unequal contexts, where upper classes tend to show higher support for redistribution, contrasting with the relatively stable preferences of lower classes.
-Political economists have argued that contexts with high levels of economic inequality nurture a greater concern for its negative externalities, such as increasing crime rates and decreasing social welfare, which can motivate altruistic support for income redistribution among affluent individuals (Dimick et al., 2017; Rueda & Stegmueller, 2019; Wiesner, 2025).
-Furthermore, from a sociological moral economy approach, it has been argued that these differences can be explained through diverging views on distributive justice perceptions in resource allocation (Liebig & Sauer, 2016).
-Empirically, affluent individuals are more likely to perceive inequality as a threat to social mobility and opportunity structures, motivating support for redistribution as a form of procedural justice (Kim & Lee, 2018; Sachweh & Sthamer, 2019; Wiesner, 2025).
-Also, it has been shown that in contexts with higher income inequality, the support for redistribution might stem from a heightened awareness of mismatches between the consequences and incentives of income inequality (Svallfors, 2006).
+Second, the relationship between class and attitudes weakens in highly unequal contexts, where the service class tends to show higher support for redistribution, contrasting with the relatively stable preferences of the working class.
+Political economists have argued that high levels of economic inequality nurture a greater concern for its negative externalities, such as increasing crime rates and decreasing social welfare, which can motivate altruistic support for income redistribution among affluent individuals (Dimick et al., 2017; Rueda & Stegmueller, 2019; Wiesner, 2025).
+Furthermore, from a sociological moral economy approach, it has been argued that these differences can be explained through diverging views on procedural justice perceptions (Liebig & Sauer, 2016).
+Empirically, affluent individuals are more likely to perceive inequality as a threat to social mobility and opportunity, motivating support for redistribution (Kim & Lee, 2018; Sachweh & Sthamer, 2019; Wiesner, 2025).
+Also, it has been shown that in contexts with higher income inequality, support for redistribution might stem from a heightened awareness of mismatches between the consequences and incentives of income inequality (Svallfors, 2006).
 By contrast, in countries with lower levels of economic inequality due to a comprehensive welfare state, class-based distributive struggles are more institutionalized and politicized, aligning class positions and political attitudes more closely (Curtis & Andersen, 2015; Edlund & Lindh, 2015).

-According to all the above, I expect that as the class divide in redistributive preferences narrows in countries with higher income inequality, the association of class-based segregation on these attitudes may diminish, with homogeneous class networks losing strength as individual class differences in attitude decrease.
+In sum, I expect that as the class divide in redistributive preferences narrows in countries with higher income inequality, the association of class-based segregation on these attitudes may diminish, with homogeneous class networks losing strength as individual class differences in attitude decrease.
 In other words, I hypothesize that the conditional relationship between class-based network segregation and social class is less pronounced in countries with higher income inequality (mitigation hypothesis).
 Given these considerations, the second hypothesis reads as follows:

 H2: The greater the level of income inequality in a country, the weaker the conditional association of network segregation by social class with redistributive preferences.